Electric vehicles sales have seen sustained increases in the past few years and significant milestones have been reached in many countries.

 But all that would change almost overnight if either or both the battery electric vehicles or hydrogen fuel cell vehicles became cheaper than petrol cars.

-At the moment, battery electric cars fit in better with the industrial infrastructure of world as it is – they are easier to produce and easier to distribute and charge up and so on.
+At the moment, battery electric cars fit in better with the industrial infrastructure of the world as it is – they are easier to produce and easier to distribute and charge up and so on.

 Hydrogen is a bit more tricky because it’s basically a paradigm shift – a completely new way of doing things, an entirely new platform that doesn’t fit in easily with the current oil-petrol infrastructure.